-- ‘First I will talk through the steps and I’ll demonstrate afterwards’
+“First I will talk through the steps and I’ll demonstrate the procedure afterwards.”

-When giving information it’s important you break down the information into sizeable chunks.
-In addition, ask your patient to tell you if you are going to fast for them.
-Allow processing time.
+When giving information it’s important to break it down into sizeablechunks.
+In addition, make it clear to the patient that they are welcome to interrupt you if they feel you are going too fast or if they don’t understand something.

-Watch the patient’s face whilst giving information – look for possibly non-verbal cues that they are feeling overloaded by information.
+Watch the patient’s face whilst giving information – look for non-verbal cues that they are feeling overwhelmed by the information you are communicating.

 Invite dialogue and link the information

-- Try to link the information to what has been mentioned already by the patient.
+Try to link the information you are communicating to what has already been mentioned by the patient:

-- E.g.‘You mentioned earlier that the problem is with the stomach lining, which is why the procedure needs to take a sample from it.’
+“You mentioned earlier that the problem is with the stomach lining, which is why the procedure needs to take a sample from it.”

 Thank the patient and offer additional help

-- Offer the patient leaflets/websites so they can read more about the information
+Offer the patient supporting written materials or websitelinks to read more about the topic.

 Acknowledge that you have given a lot of information in one go and that if they have any questions after they’ve left, they are welcome to get in touch to have those questions addressed.